-1.1 One compartment model with bolus dosing for Fit Script .
+One compartment model with bolus dosing for Fit Script .
 Here c[AMT] is the amount of the bolus dose. m[KE] is the elimination rate and s[CENTRAL] is the current amount in the central compartment.
-10 1.2 Visual Predictive Check for Simple PopPK model.
-15 1.3 One compartment model with bolus dosing for Tut Script .
-Here c[AMT] is the amount of the bolus dose. m[KE] is the elimination rate and s[CENTRAL] is the current amount in the central compartment.
-21 1.4 Hierarchy of child scripts for a parent Fit Script .
-28 1.5 Hierarchy of child scripts for a parent Tut Script 29 1.6 Hierarchy of child scripts for a parent MTut Script 29 2.1 Amount Administered vs Time curve for an intravenously administered 100 mg bolus dose at time $t0=1$ with first order elimination.
+See Variable Types for a summary of the prefixes used in PoPy.
+10 1.2 Visual Predictive Check for Simple PopPK model 15 1.3 One compartment model with bolus dosing for Tut Script .
+Here c[AMT] is the amount of 13 1.3 the bolus dose. $m[KE]$ is the elimination rate and $s[CENTRAL]$ is the current amount 22 1.4 in the central compartment 29 1.4 Hierarchy of child scripts for a parent Tut Script 29 1.6 Hierarchy of child scripts for a parent MTut Script 30 1.0 Hierarchy of child scripts for a parent MTut Script 30 2.1 Amount Administered vs Time curve for an intravenously administered 100 mg bolus dose at time $t0=1$ with first order elimination.
 (Observations are noiseless in this example.)
-31 2.2 Concentration vs Time curve for an intravenously administered 100 mg bolus dose with first order elimination 32 2.3 Compartment diagram for a one compartment model with intravenous dosing.
-33 2.4 Concentration vs Time curve for a bolus dose, intravenously applied to the Central compartment, with first order elimination.
-34 2.5 Compartment diagram for a one compartment model with absorption.
-36 2.6 Concentration vs Time curve for a one compartment model with absorption 37 2.7 Compartment diagram for a two compartment model with intravenous dosing.
-38 2.8 Concentration vs Time curve for a two compartment model with intravenous dosing 38 2.9 Compartment diagram for a two compartment model with absorption 39 2.10 Concentration vs Time for a two compartment model with absorption 40 2.11 Compartment diagram for a three compartment model with intravenous dosing 40 2.12 Amount vs. Time for a three compartment model with intravenous dosing 41 Compartment diagram for a three compartment model with absorption 41 Concentration vs Time for a three compartment model with absorption 42 Cumulative amount following a bolus dose with no elimination 43 45 46 Cumulative amount following a Gamma dose with no elimination 47 Cumulative amount following a Weibull dose with no elimination 48 2.20 Concentration vs Time for a one compartment model with absorption, without measurement error (noise).
-50 Concentration vs Time for a one compartment model with absorption, plus additive noise 51 Concentration vs Time for a one compartment model with absorption, plus proportional noise.
-51 2.23 Concentration vs Time for a one compartment model with absorption, plus both proportional and additive noise 52
+32 2.2 Concentration vs Time curve for an intravenously administered 100 mg bolus dose with first order elimination 33 2.3 Compartment diagram for a one compartment model with intravenous dosing 34 2.4 Concentration vs Time curve for a bolus dose, intravenously applied to the Central compartment, with first order elimination.
+35 2.5 Compartment diagram for a one compartment model with absorption 37 2.6 Concentration vs Time curve for a one compartment model with absorption 38 2.7 Compartment diagram for a two compartment model with intravenous dosing 39 2.8 Concentration vs Time curve for a two compartment model with intravenous dosing 39 2.9 Compartment diagram for a two compartment model with absorption 40 2.10 Concentration vs Time for a two compartment model with absorption 41 2.11 Compartment diagram for a three compartment model with intravenous dosing 41 2.12 Amount vs. Time for a three compartment model with intravenous dosing 42 2.13 Compartment diagram for a three compartment model with absorption 42 2.14 Concentration vs Time for a three compartment model with absorption 43 Cumulative amount following a bolus dose with no elimination 44 2.16 Cumulative amount following a infusion dose of 95 mg over a duration of 19 min with no elimination 46 Cumulative amount following a infusion dose of 95 mg at a rate of 5 mg/min with no elimination 47 Cumulative amount following a Gamma dose with no elimination 48 Cumulative amount following a Weibull dose with no elimination 49 2.20 Concentration vs Time for a one compartment model with absorption, without measurement error (noise).
+51 Concentration vs Time for a one compartment model with absorption, plus additive noise 52 Concentration vs Time for a one compartment model with absorption, plus proportional noise.
+52 2.23 Concentration vs Time for a one compartment model with absorption, plus both proportional and additive noise 53